Policies may either be cancelled manually by a team member, or automatically by the system if the policy is too far in arrears.

 - Review all details are correct and click Confirm.
 The client will be sent confirmation of the cancellation via their preferred contact method - more details about communication can be found in the Policy Communications and Client Contact Information articles.

-- The policy displays a cancellation banner to show that the cancellation is either effective or scheduled.
+- The policy will display a cancellation banner to show that the cancellation is either effective or scheduled.

 - On the cancellation effective date, the final payment will be processed and the policy will be closed.